gobjects.h

 void setSize(GObject gobj, double width, double height);

-(and its subclasses).
+and GRect (and its subclasses).

 Usage: